 Printing: How Important Is the Finished Product?

 When you’ve finished designing a project and you want to present it to others, you need the best printing features.
 For printed articles, you should set up your page to “bleed” so that the creases of your magazine appear continuous and colored.
 Equally important is the option to show your printer’s marks.
 This will help you immensely in the package-and-print process.

 The best graphic design programs offer on-screen color proofs that allow you to preview the colors on your page.
 For example, it confirms that a rose-red heart you created will print as the right color, and not a dark shade of pink.
 Using a Pantone swatch significantly helps with this, as Pantone creates the colors with an exact chemical process that ensures the colors print the same anywhere.
 Another important feature is prepress support, which automatically ensures there are no errors before the project is sent to the printer and alerts you of any necessary changes.

 Importing & Exporting Files: Will You Use Other Files on Your Software?

 Compatibility can be an issue with graphic design software.
-You do not want to find yourself sharing files with others that they cannot open because they don't have the same program as you.
-Most software supports different file types, especially the common ones such as JPEGs, BMPs and PDFs.
-The more file types that the graphic software offers, the more versatile it becomes.
-You do not want to limit your designs or your learning by file types.
+When you share files, you want people to be able to open them no matter which program they use.
+Most software supports different file types, especially common ones such as JPEG, BMP and PDF.
+The more file types the graphic design software offers, the more versatile it is.
+You should not let file types limit your designs or your learning.